weavedb/wao/README.md

 ## Quick Start

-*WAO is still actively being developed; please use it with discretion.*
+*WAO is still actively being developed; please use it at your discretion.*

 ### Installation